 “It will surprise many people to learn that in all of these countries there are no criminal laws in place to prosecute, convict and punish people for subjecting people to the most extreme forms of exploitation.”

-Freedom United team members Carlo Ladd and Zahra Mustamand attended the database’s official launch at the UN Headquarters in New York on Wednesday, where its authors, Katarina Schwarz and Jean Allain, discussed their project alongside other experts.
+Freedom United team member Carlo Ladd attended the database’s official launch at the UN Headquarters in New York on Wednesday, where its authors, Katarina Schwarz and Jean Allain, discussed their project alongside other experts.

 In describing the database’s often disappointing findings, Allain—a prominent scholar of international law at Monash University and the University of Hull—drew a firm distinction between abolition and prohibition of slavery.